Wendy Bowen, BHSc PT, BHSc. Kin.

 She moved to Vancouver Island in 2000, with her focus on orthopaedic physiotherapy.
 In 2008, she started her own clinic, Start Line Physiotherapy, as a single practitioner.
 The clinic quickly expanded to 9 therapists, before she sold it in 2016.
-She continues to do part time contract work out of this clinic.
+She retired in 2021 to focus on her own health.

 Blending Spiritual and Physical

-By alloting 30 to 60 minutes for her clients Wendy was able to hear the client's personal stories.
+By alloting 30 to 60 minutes for her clients, Wendy was able to hear the client's personal stories.
 There were clients whose back pain increased when family came to visit, or when they were feeling stressed about money or relationships.
 Some of her client's neck and upper shoulder tightness resolved after resolving work issues by setting better work boundaries.
 Wendy was able to see first hand the body-mind-spirit connection with relationship to wellness.

 Wendy has always used writing as a way of spiritual connection with poetry as a form of self-expression.